CURTLab/LVGLBuilder/README.md

 * There are no special requironments, therefor it should build with QtCreator out of the box.

 ### Usage
- * Create a new project (only 320x480 resolution supported at the moment)
+ * Create a new project and select the screen resolution
  * Simply drag and drop widgets from the list into the canvas
  * Widgets can be moved with the arrow keys or by dragging
  * Lock widgets to prevent editing (Unlock via right click context menu)